Written by Natasha

 Step 3 – Identifying air route reactivation

-The data analytics above demonstrates and compares the pandemic progress in 6 different countries; Iceland, Japan, South Korea, US, Italy and Germany.
+The data analytics above demonstrates and compares the pandemic progress in 6 different countries; Iceland, Japan, South Korea, the US, Italy and Germany.

-Primary focus of the Covid-19 airline recovery route activation can then be shifted to preparing necessary processes in reactivating this route before the others.
+The primary focus of the Covid-19 airline recovery route activation can then be shifted to preparing necessary processes in reactivating this route before the others.

 Step 4 – Global air travel demand tracking